CDU-HIT238/slides/week1/index.md

 * Installs like a native app
 * Use a web view to display the web app

+Note:
+A hybrid application is a web application that has been bundled into an installable mobile package.
+They use a web view to display the web application as if it was a native app.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Using a web view
 * Wraps the web application in an native application wrapper that displays the apps

+Note:
+A web view is a browser window provided by the mobile platform that can render web pages.
+They are similar to the default browser provided by the OS but may have some limitations.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->